Overv/VulkanTutorial/en/11_Compute_Shader.md

 So we must make sure that those cases don't happen by synchronizing the graphics and the compute load.
 There are different ways of doing so, which also depends on how you submit your compute workload.
 But as this tutorial is aimed at beginners, we'll go for the easiest way of syncing both: putting graphics and compute into the same command buffer.

 ## Shared compute shader memory

+Spec:
+An invocation within a local workgroup can share data with other members of the local workgroup through shared variables and issue memory and control flow barriers to synchronize with other members of the local workgroup.

 ## @todo: compute queue family